Raanaji/myblog/_data/featured/alpha.md

 > **Note**: The above discussion is meant to give in a simple idea of how important is programming for executing the theoretical matter taught to students.
-This does not mean the reader will leave the page having a clear idea of what goes on actually in a quant workshop, but the read will now be sure of what he/she does not know.
+This does not mean the reader will leave the page having a clear idea of what goes on actually in a quant workshop, but the reader will now be sure of what he/she does not know.